hailusong/colab-god-idclass/README.md

     - note that in **the legacy Google Object Detection API**, you need to run **train** and **eval** at the same time in separated processes
     - in the **newer Google Object Detection API** (>=1.13.1), it is one run (via **model_main/py** or TPU version) and trigger **BOTH train/eval** at the same time
     - In **tensorboard**, all **metrics** are on **Valid dataset**, **NOT** on **Train dataset**, including **IMAGEs**
+6. god_idclass_flask.ipynb
+  - Run inference as a REST service in Flask

 ### Inference with Frozen Graph
 1. Load frozen Graph